Why do we often experience feelings as being in the body? Why might we feel anxiety in the chest rather than just knowing “I’m anxious”?

-I’m not sure exactly how this would work, but perhaps it's mediated by subtle muscle movements or vibrations.
+I’m not sure exactly how this would work — perhaps it’s mediated by subtle muscle movements or vibrations — but let’s roll with the assumption.

-For example, let’s say that John sometimes has a feeling in his neck that represents the information “I have the choice to leave the social situation I’m in right now.”
-(Maybe this particular feeling manifests in his neck because it precedes turning his head to move his attention away from a social situation, but who knows.)
+How this could work: say John sometimes has a feeling in his neck that represents the information “I have the choice to leave the social situation I’m in right now.”
+(Maybe this particular feeling manifests in his neck because it motivates turning his head to leave a social situation, who knows.)

-And let’s say another part of John’s system essentially predicts, “If other people know that I’m considering this, they will react negatively.
-So we should hide the information.”
+And let’s say another part of John’s system essentially predicts, “If other people know that I’m considering leaving, they will react negatively.
+So we better hide this information.”

 There's definitely a deep relationship between conflicting feelings and muscle tension.